kitnil/awesome/README.md

 - [Notica](https://github.com/tannercollin/Notica) - Send browser notifications from your terminal.
 No installation.
 No registration.
 - [block-options](https://github.com/phpbits/block-options) - EditorsKit — a toolkit for the Gutenberg block editor.
 - [like-on-github](https://github.com/Idnan/like-on-github) - Chrome extension - Link a repository with the extension and automatically save the links to content you like
-- [webcatalog](https://github.com/atomery/webcatalog) - Run Web Apps like Real Apps
+- [webcatalog](https://github.com/atomery/webcatalog) - Turn Websites into Real Apps
 - [Sandman](https://github.com/alexanderepstein/Sandman) - An Application Built With Late Night Developers In Mind
 - [gitexplorer](https://github.com/summitech/gitexplorer) - Find the right git commands without digging through the web.
 - [meta](https://github.com/mateodelnorte/meta) - tool for turning many repos into a meta repo. why choose many repos or a monolithic repo, when you can have both with a meta repo?